dianaow/dianaow-website/src/posts/sveltekit-ecommerce-checkout/sveltekit-ecommerce-checkout.md

 In the page, specify named actions that you require for cart manipulation.
 Each action receives a `RequestEvent` object, allowing you to read the data with `request.formData()`.

-When creating a cart, attach a customer_id and email to it.
-These parameters can only be found in the update method, so after creating a cart, make another call to update the cart with the customer_id and email address.
-I found that this prevents multiple Stripe PaymentIntents from being created along the way as the customer progresses through each stage of the checkout to payment process.
+When creating a cart, associate a customer's identification (customer_id and email) to it.
+These parameters can only be found in the update method, so after creating a cart, make another call to update the cart with the customer_id and email address of the logged-in user.
+This prevents multiple Stripe PaymentIntents from being created along the way as the customer progresses through each stage of the checkout to payment process.
 Payment intents will be explained later on.
+I found attaching customer's identification to a cart necessary to have payment status be 'captured' instead of 'awaiting'.
+If a guest user, no customer_id and email can be found, so this will be dealt with at the checkout page before a payment intent is made.

 ```svelte (routes/cart/+page.server.ts)